Chagos Archipelago: Development

-Structures on the islands are located in the joint defence and Naval Support Facility Diego Garcia, although the Plantation house and other structures left behind by the Ilois are still standing, however left abandoned and decaying.
+Actively used structures on the islands are located in the joint defence and Naval Support Facility Diego Garcia.
+The Plantation House and other structures left behind by the Ilois are still standing, but left abandoned and decaying.

 Other uninhabited islands, especially in the Salomon Atoll, are common stopping points for long-distance yachtsmen travelling from Southeast Asia to the Red Sea or the coast of Africa, although a permit is required to visit the outer islands.